richarvey/techshift-modernise/content/page/lab6.md

 7) Open the app.js file in the TSAGallery-API folder.

-8) On line 35, above the comment // make sure database is connected add 2 new lines, then add the following function in the new space.
+8) On line 35, above the comment '// make sure database is connected', add 2 new lines, then add the following function in the new space.

 ```
   app.get('/api/health', async function(req, res, next) {